Smoothness of density for stochastic differential equations with Markovian switching: Introduction

-Switching diffusions of this type have been studied in literature and have potential applications in mathematical finance.
-Existence and uniqueness of the solution, Feller property, ergodicity and other important properties have been studied.
-In \cite{Xi, XZ}, the authors compare the processes $(X_t, \al_t)$ with an auxilliary state {\it independent} switching diffusion $(V_t, \psi_t)$, which satisfy equations similar to \eref{e.1.x} and \eref{1.alpha} with $X_t$ replaced by $V_t$ and $\al_t$ by $\psi_t$, but the corresponding $Q$ matrix satisfies $ q_{ij}(x)=1$ when $i\not=j$.
-Combining some estimates of the Radon-Nikodym derivative of the law of $(X_t, \al_t)$ with respect to the law of $(V_t, \psi_t)$ and the estimates of the process $(V_t, \psi_t)$, the Feller and the strong Feller properties of $(X_t, \al_t)$ are obtained under Lipschitz and uniform boundedness conditions on $q_{ij}(x)$.
-Let us also mention that in \cite{YZ}, the strong Feller property is obtained under H\"{o}lder and uniform boundedness conditions of the $Q$-matrix $q_{ij}(x)$.

-In this paper we derive the strong Feller property of the process $(X_t, \al_t)$ without assuming the H\"older continuity of the $Q$-matrix $q_{ij}(x)$.
-We only assume that $q_{ij}(x)$ is uniformly bounded.
-Our approach is completely different from the methodology used previously and it is based on Malliavin calculus.
-More precisely, we establish a Bismut formula for state-dependent switching diffusions which allows us to derive the strong Feller property.
+Stochastic differential equations (SDEs) of this type have been extensively studied (see, for instance \cite{BBG,M,YZ,YM}).
+Existence and uniqueness of a solution, existence of an invariant measure, stability and other important properties have been analyzed.
+In this paper we first study the smoothness of the density of the solution, then establish a Bismut type formula.
+Finally, as an application, we prove the strong Feller property.

-To establish a Bismut formula, we need to develop the Malliavin calculus for the state-dependent switching diffusions $X_t$ satisfying (\ref{e.1.x}) and (\ref{1.alpha}).
-The difficulty here is the appearance of the Markov switching terms $\al(t)$, which is a jump processes.
-Our procedure is to perform perturbations of the underlying Brownian motion, keeping the Poisson random measure which drives the switching unperturbed.
-The technique for this analysis is inspired in the partial Malliavin calculus which can be regarded as a stochastic calculus of variation for random variables with values in a Hilbert space.
+Our first purpose is to show the differentiability in the sense of Malliavin calculus of the solution $X_t$ to equation (\ref{e.1.x}).
+The difficulty here is the appearance of the Markovian switching term $\alpha_t$, which is a jump process.
+We will perform perturbations of the underlying Brownian motion, keeping the Markovian switching process $\alpha_t$ unperturbed.
+The technique for this analysis is inspired in the partial Malliavin calculus, which can be regarded as a stochastic calculus of variation for random variables with values in a Hilbert space.